MrKai77/Loop/AI_POLICY.md

 ## AI is Welcome Here

-Some parts of Loop have been developed with the help of AI, and our maintainers actively use AI tools as a productive part of their workflow.
-As a project, we fully welcome AI as a valuable tool!
+Some parts of Loop have been developed with the help of AI, and AI tools are recognized as potentially useful for contributors.
+As a project, we welcome AI as a tool when used responsibly.

 **Our reason for the strict AI policy is not due to an anti-AI stance**, but instead due to the number of highly unqualified people using AI.
 It's the people, not the tools, that are the problem.